 4. Give Students Jobs

-Come back soon to read my post on student jobs, but for now, if what you are doing is something a student can do — updating trackers, cutting, laminating — then let a student do it.
+If what you are doing is something a student can do — updating trackers, cutting, laminating — then let a student do it.
 A great way to decide whether a job should be yours or should be given to a student is to ask yourself: In the time that I could explain how to do this and answer any questions, could I have finished it myself?
+Check out more student job info here.

 5. Batch Processing